FIELD MANUAL · ED. 01

 Q02Does high phosphorus block zinc?

 Yes.
 Above 60 ppm P, Zn uptake drops sharply because of root-zone precipitation as zinc phosphate.
-This is one of the most common antagonisms in hydroponics.
+This is one of the most common antagonisms in hydroponics — and the reason "bloom booster" formulas often cause Zn deficiency.

 Q03How fast does zinc deficiency reverse?